 Laughing Gull Foundation is a progressive family foundation rooted in the U.S. South.

 Hez Norton, Executive Director.
-Pronouns: they/them/their.
+Pronouns: they, them, their.
 As LGF's ED, Hez guides the next steps in our foundation's growth.
 Hez also serves as Program Officer for the LGF Higher Education in Prison Program.
-Hez brings over 20 years experience as an organizer, executive director, interim executive, and consultant with organizations and leaders that are in transition.
-Hez has served in leadership positions at TSNE MissionWorks, Resource Generation, and was the founding executive director of North Carolina Lambda Youth Network.
-Hez also led the youth involvement program in the NC Governor's Office and was in the inaugural class of NC Public Allies.
+Hez brings over 25 years experience as an organizer, executive director, interim executive, and consultant with organizations and leaders that are in transition.
+Hez was the founding executive director of North Carolina Lambda Youth Network, executive director of Resource Generation, and also served in a leadership position at TSNE MissionWorks.
+Hez led the youth involvement program in the NC Governor's Office and was in the inaugural class of NC Public Allies.
 Hez was a Fellow with the Rockefeller Foundation Next Generation Leadership Program and a Lyndhurst Foundation Southern Community Partner.
-Hez serves on the board of the National LGBTQ Task Force and previously served as Co-Chair.
+Hez serves on the board of the National LGBTQ Task Force.
 Other board service affiliations include: Funders for LGBTQ Issues, Funding Exchange, and MataHari Women Workers’ Center.
 Hez co-authored the report "Leadership New England: Essential Shifts for a Thriving Nonprofit Sector."
-Hez earned a BA from Duke University and a Masters of Public Administration from Northeastern University.
+Hez earned a Bachelor of Arts from Duke University and a Master of Public Administration from Northeastern University.
 Hez enjoys playing basketball, mountain biking, and paddle boarding.

-Cynthia Renfro, LGBTQ Program Consultant.
+Cynthia Renfro, Senior Program Consultant, Climate & Environment Program.
 Pronouns: she, her hers.
 Cynthia is the principal and CEO at Civis Consulting LLC, a consulting firm launched in 2012 to support philanthropic institutions and community-based organizations in developing and implementing strategic and intentional programs.
-Cynthia served as a consultant on LGF's LGBTQ Program Expansion project in 2016-2017 and is excited to transition to managing LGF's LGBTQ Program.
+Cynthia served as a consultant on LGF's LGBTQ Program Expansion project in 2016-2017 and managed LGF's LGBTQ Program from 2018 to 2020.
 Cynthia previously worked at the Marguerite Casey Foundation, the Beldon Fund, and the Turner Foundation in Atlanta.
-Cynthia serves on the board of directors of the the Public Citizen Foundation.
+Cynthia serves on the board of directors of the Public Citizen Foundation and Funders for LGBTQ Issues and has joined the Advisory Committee for Front and Centered.
 She previously served on the boards of the National Committee for Responsive Philanthropy, the National Network of Grant-Makers, the Environmental Leadership Program, and the Neighborhood Funders Group, as well as on the Capital Campaign Advisory Committee at the Highlander Research & Education Center.
-Cynthia is a graduate of the University of California at Los Angeles, where she received a Bachelor of Arts degree in history, and went on to become a Rackham Merit Fellow PhD student of American History at the University of Michigan.
+Cynthia is a graduate of the University of California at Los Angeles, where she received a Bachelor of Arts degree in history, and went on to become a Rackham Merit Fellow Ph.D student of American History at the University of Michigan.
 Cynthia loves to read sci fi, binge watch netflix with her partner, and sail in Puget Sound.
 But she is currently most excited about playing a role with some of the best social justice philanthropy in the South.